Innovation

 Focusing on the research and development and application of isothermal nucleic acid amplification technology

-[Abstract] Objective: To establish a recombinase-aided isothermal nucleic acid amplification method (RAA) suitable for the detection of Clonorchis sinensis.
-Methods: Based on the I8S rRNA gene sequence of Clonorchis sinensis, specific primers and probes were designed, synthesized, and screened to develop a rapid fluorescence RAA assay for detecting this parasite.
-The assay was evaluated for its detection sensitivity using recombinant plasmids containing DNA fragments with varying copy numbers as templates, as well as genomic DNA from Clonorchis sinensis at different concentrations.
-Additionally, specificity was assessed by testing against genomic DNA from Ascaris lumbricoides, Echinococcus granulosus, Schistosoma japonicum, Ancylostoma duodenale, and Schistosoma mansoni.
-Finally, the ability of the method to detect field samples was preliminarily evaluated by extracting DNA from fecal samples containing Clonorchis sinensis eggs and from freshwater fish muscle samples harboring metacercariae.
-Results: A fluorescence RAA assay for Clonorchis sinensis was successfully established, enabling specific amplification of the parasite’s DNA within 20 minutes at 39°C. Using recombinant plasmids with varying DNA copy numbers as templates, the assay achieved a detection limit as low as 10 copies/L. When tested with genomic DNA from Clonorchis sinensis at different concentrations, the assay could detect as little as 3.7 μL of template.
-Importantly, no cross-reactivity was observed when the assay was applied to DNA samples from Ascaris lumbricoides, Echinococcus granulosus, Schistosoma japonicum, Ancylostoma duodenale, and Schistosoma mansoni.
-Furthermore, the assay successfully detected Clonorchis sinensis in human and rat fecal samples, as well as in fish samples, demonstrating its robust capability for on-site sample analysis.
-Conclusion: A simple, rapid, sensitive, and specific RAA method has been successfully developed for the detection of Clonorchis sinensis, offering a reliable tool for clinical and epidemiological applications.
+[Abstract] Objective: To establish a recombinase-mediated isothermal amplification (RAA) method that can be used for the detection of Clonorchis sinensis.
+Methods: The I8S rRNA gene sequence of Clonorchis sinensis was selected as the target sequence, and specific primers and probes were designed, synthesized, and screened to develop a fluorescent RAA assay for rapid detection of Clonorchis sinensis.
+The sensitivity of the assay was evaluated by performing fluorescent RAA amplification using recombinant plasmids containing DNA fragments with varying copy numbers and genomic DNA from Clonorchis sinensis at different concentrations.
+The specificity of the assay was assessed by using genomic DNA from Ascaris lumbricoides, Echinococcus granulosus, Schistosoma japonicum, Ancylostoma duodenale, and Schistosoma mansoni as templates.
+Additionally, the ability of the assay to detect field samples was preliminarily evaluated by extracting DNA from fecal samples containing Clonorchis sinensis eggs and from freshwater fish muscle samples containing metacercariae, followed by fluorescent RAA amplification.
+Results: A fluorescent RAA assay for the detection of Clonorchis sinensis was successfully established.
+This assay enables specific amplification of Clonorchis sinensis DNA within 20 minutes at 39°C. Using recombinant plasmids containing DNA fragments with varying copy numbers as templates, the assay achieved a limit of detection as low as 10 copies per reaction.
+When genomic DNA from Clonorchis sinensis at different concentrations was used as the template, the assay’s limit of detection was as low as 3.7 μL.
+No positive results were obtained when genomic DNA from Ascaris lumbricoides, Echinococcus granulosus, Schistosoma japonicum, Ancylostoma duodenale, and Schistosoma mansoni was used as the template.
+The assay successfully detected Clonorchis sinensis infection in human fecal samples, rat fecal samples, and Misgurnus anguillicaudatus samples, demonstrating good performance in detecting field samples.
+Conclusion: A simple, rapid, sensitive, and specific RAA assay for the detection of Clonorchis sinensis has been successfully established.